50 Forgotten Dinners We Need to Bring Back ASAP

 When you remember the meals of yesteryear, your mind might immediately flash to nightmarish images of Jell-O molds, boiled vegetables, and bland baked meats.
 Don't let these false memories cloud your opinion of classic dishes—after all, they laid the building blocks for all of our favorite weekend classics.
 From meatloaf to fresh vegetables and more, many time-honored recipes are due for a comeback.

 Whether you grew up with old-school dishes or you just want to redefine some nostalgic menus for your family, classic recipes deserve a place in the rotation.
 Each one of these meal ideas could revitalize your cooking routine and send you back to your childhood with a wave of nostalgia.
+And if you love cooking, sign up for our newsletter to get daily recipes and food news in your inbox!

 Even if you have nightmares of cafeteria meatloaf, giving this classic another shot can make you realize why this staple was such a hit.
 This throwback recipe brings everything home and reminds you of all the rich flavors of beef, tomatoes, and that iconic meatloaf texture.